 Pamela’s Products has been a top-selling gluten-free brand for more than 30 years.
-Its Gluten-Free Flour blend has 10 grams of whole grains per serving, is kosher, non-GMO project verified, and free of dairy, soy, nuts, and corn.
-Plus, with arrowroot, this blend is a great option for those who may be avoiding xanthan gum (the thickener commonly found in blends) due to digestive issues or allergic reactions.
+Its Gluten-Free Flour blend has 10 grams of whole grains per serving; is kosher and Non-GMO Project verified; and is free of dairy, soy, nuts, and corn.
+Plus, with arrowroot, this blend is a great option for those who may be avoiding xanthan gum (the thickener commonly found in gluten-free blends) due to digestive issues or allergic reactions.

-Pamela’s Products Gluten-Free Flour Blend will work in most recipes as a replacement for wheat flour but may require subtle tweaking like adding more liquid.
-And, with their baking mixes, you can get a head start on pancakes, biscuits and scones, and chocolate chip cookies.
+Pamela’s Products' Gluten-Free 1:1 All-Purpose Flour will work in most recipes as a replacement for wheat flour but may require subtle tweaking, like adding more liquid.
+And with Pamela's baking mixes, you can get a head start on making biscuits, pancakes, scones, and chocolate chip cookies.